-Topic Matching and Message Delivery Modes
+Topic Matching & Message Delivery Modes

 To show how a messageʼs delivery mode might be changed, consider when a client publishes a Direct message to a topic that matches the topic subscription set for an endpoint (either a queue that has a topic subscription added to it or a topic endpoint).
-Because an endpoint can only accept non‑persistent and persistent messages, the router will change the messageʼs delivery mode to non-persistent so that the endpoint can receive it.
+Because an endpoint can only accept non‑persistent and persistent messages, the event broker will change the messageʼs delivery mode to non-persistent so that the endpoint can receive it.
 Note that when a client publishes a message as Direct, the message is not acknowledged back to the client.
-However, when the message’s delivery mode is changed to non‑persistent and is spooled to the endpoint, the message then acts as a Guaranteed message, and an acknowledgment from the receiving client is provided to the router.
+However, when the message’s delivery mode is changed to non‑persistent and is spooled to the endpoint, the message then acts as a Guaranteed message, and an acknowledgment from the receiving client is provided to the event broker.

 For an illustration of how the delivery mode of a message published as Direct can be changed if it matches a Topic assigned to an endpoint, refer to Publishing Direct Messages.